northstowekarate/northstowekarate.github.io/dojokun/index.md

 ---
-title: Dojo Kun
+title: Dojo Kun - Rules of the Dojo
 layout: base.njk
-description: Dojo Kun - The Five precepts of JKA Shotokan Karate
+description: Dojo Kun - The Five precepts of JKA Shotokan Karate to be used both inside and outside of the dojo
 ---
 # The dojo kun